Classical and quantum cyclic redundancy check codes: Cyclic redundancy check (CRC) codes

 \section{Cyclic redundancy check (CRC) codes}

-A cyclic redundancy check (CRC) \cite{CRC} is an error-detecting code commonly used in digital networks and storage devices to detect accidental changes to digital data.
-In this section we will prove that a classical CRC code can be adapted to construct a quantum CRC code.
+A cyclic redundancy check (CRC) code, defined in \cite{CRC}, is an error-detecting code commonly used in digital networks and storage devices to detect accidental changes to digital data.
+In this section we will prove that certain classical CRC codes can also be used to correct errors.